 Distances are calculated in a straight line and may not reflect actual travel distance.

 The Old Chapel, originally a Wesleyan Methodist Chapel, was built in 1904 and first converted to a private house in 1993.
-Subsequent owners have each added to the evolution of the chapel to create this stunning conversion maintaining many of the original features and charm, creating a sophisticated and contemporary country style home.
+The stunning conversion maintains many of the original features, while creating a contemporary and sophisticated home.

 Entry to the property is through a solid wooden door into a covered vestibule cloak room, onward through double original wooden doors and into the large reception hall.